- About

 Learn More

-The Morehouse history program equips students to develop a broad base of world knowledge with a particular emphasis on the history of Black people.
+The Morehouse history major and department equip students to develop a broad base of world knowledge with a particular emphasis on the history of Black people.

 Learn more